backstage/backstage/docs/permissions/custom-rules.md

 The updated policy will allow catalog entity resource permissions if any of the following are true:

 - User owns the target entity
-- Target entity is part of the `interviewing` system
+- Target entity is part of the 'interviewing' system